dfe-analytical-services/dfeR/README.md

 The following function set such variables for you to enable this functionality on your machine.

-**Note:** The required password is your windows logon password and you will need to restart R and/or your terminal session for the change to take effect.
+**Note 1:** The password required is that of your windows logon.
+**Note 2:** You will need to restart R and/or your terminal session for the change to take effect.

 ``` r
 source("https://raw.githubusercontent.com/dfe-analytical-services/dfeR/master/R/proxy.R")